sabuhiteymurov/expo-location-repro/README.md

 # Expo Location iOS Background Permission Bug

-This repo demonstrates a bug in expo-location package where the first background location permission request on iOS returns "denied" immediately without showing the permission dialog.
+This repo demonstrates a bug in expo-location package where the first background location permission request on iOS returns "denied" immediately without waiting for user response.

 ## The Issue